-While burgeoning product and format options may seem daunting, it’s all the more reason to focus on your strengths, interests, and honing in on what your client-base is actively seeking.
-Category depth provides retailers with options to build an inventory portfolio that both services your consumers’ preferences, while providing new and exciting options.
+While burgeoning product and format options may seem daunting, it’s all the more reason to focus on your strengths and interests, and hone in on what your client base is actively seeking.
+Category depth provides retailers with options to build an inventory portfolio that both services your consumers’ preferences while providing new and exciting options.

 Above giving consumers an excellent customer service experience, these open channels of communication provide invaluable insights that can be leveraged to better engage and retain a devoted base.
-Inventory management can both reinforce your retail vision and mission, while maintaining clear evidence that you understand your customers’ preferences and values.
+Inventory management can reinforce your retail vision and mission while maintaining clear evidence that you understand your customers’ preferences and values.

 Getting Ready for the Next Wave

 New options and formats have the opportunity to bring new consumers to the industry that may reflect a novel kind of buyer persona.
 Popular legacy products and brands that are transitioning into the legal space are bringing swaths of new consumers - ones that might be more skeptical about legal products, but potentially more educated about a niche or specific concepts.

 This is an opportunity for budtenders to actively listen, match the client’s level of expertise, and explore what they’ve enjoyed in the legacy arena.
 Engaging thoughtfully with these new consumers can educate your approach to explaining and offering new products to existing clients, and bridging the gap between budtenders and the canna-curious through inventory management that both breeds familiarity and piques interest.

 “New categories will nudge current consumers into expanding their consumption options and enjoy popular legacy products they have seen in the past,” says Annie Do, Director of Inventory and Assortment.
 “Concepts that have the potential to bring in new consumers, like low-THC options and interesting flavors, will drive approaches to 2022 - capturing that remaining legacy market share at the retail level.”